A Guide to Psychology and its Practice

 and Answers

-I have been in psychotherapy for 8 months after a gap of about 8 years.
+I have been in psychotherapy for eight months after a gap of about eight years.
 I seem to be moving on so much quicker this time and with a real determination to use the therapeutic process honestly.
 I recently became aware of my sexual feelings for my therapist, and before discussing this with him, decided to explore the issue myself.
 Consequently this caused a huge shift in me and I had what I guess may be called a “breakthrough crisis,” all very painful but so amazingly insightful.
 What I don’t fully understand now, is why my sexual feelings for him have not abated.
 I know my need for him is based on my unfulfilled infant needs, but how does the process of transference resolve?

 Understanding this, you can then see that all those erotic feelings you have are the “natural” way to avoid dealing with your painful emotions by pretending the needs are fulfilled.
 So, in the end, these sexual feelings don’t do anything for you except keep you stuck in unconscious frustration.